-Academics and economists think there is no longer any doubt that China’s GDP growth for the year will fall below 6%, and if the global epidemic is not brought under control, it will be difficult to maintain 4% or 5% growth, while China’s timeline of achieving a moderately affluent society (小康社会) will have to be delayed.
+Academics and economists think there is no longer any doubt that China’s GDP growth for the year will fall below 6%, and if the global epidemic is not brought under control, it will be difficult to maintain 4% or 5% growth, while China’s timeline of achieving its goal of becoming a "moderately affluent society" (小康社会) will have to be delayed.

 China yesterday released economic figures for the first two months of this year, showing a record drop.
 Reuter’s economists subsequently forecast China’s annual economic growth to be about 5.4%, while United Overseas Bank (UOB) revised its forecast from 5.3% down to 4.1%, the lowest since 1990, when the effects of the Tiananmen incident brought economic growth down to 3.9%.